iDoka/awesome-canbus/README.md

 #### KCD

-* [KCD](https://github.com/julietkilo/kcd) - An open format to describe communication relationships in CAN. similar to DBC format but written in XML.
+* [KCD](https://github.com/julietkilo/kcd) - An open format to describe communication relationships in CAN. similar to DBC format but written in XML

 ### Converters and Parsers